Turmeric is considered by many to be one of the most powerful superfoods on the planet.

 The main active agent found in turmeric is a naturally occurring compound known as curcumin.

-That's why Indian grandmothers are always famously seen adding plenty of turmeric spice to their delicious home-cooked meals, from curries to just about any other popular dish.
+That's why Indian grandmothers are often famously seen adding plenty of turmeric spice to their delicious, healthy home-cooked meals, from curries to just about any other popular dish.
 Turmeric spice is flavorful, affordable, and contains a percentage of approximately 2-5% curcumin.

-The curcumin in turmeric has been shown time and time again to be a powerful anti-inflammatory and antioxidant.
-And since most major illnesses are ignited by chronic inflammation and oxidative damage in the body, from heart disease to arthritis, it's no wonder that curcumin can have such transformative healing effects.
+The curcumin in turmeric has been shown time and time again to be a powerful antioxidant that may help promote healthy inflammatory responses in the body.
+And since most major illnesses are believed to be ignited by chronic inflammation, it's no wonder that curcumin has been sparking so much interest in the medical world lately.

 But this is where it gets a bit tricky...

-In order to truly reap the full medicinal benefits of curcumin, you would have to eat an unrealistically large amount of turmeric in your diet.
-In other words, having that golden milk latte or curry dish once a week really isn't going to have much of an effect on your body.
+In order to truly reap the full benefits of curcumin that studies are showing to be possible, you would have to eat an unrealistically large amount of turmeric in your diet each day.
+In other words, although having that golden milk latte or curry dish once a week may be beneficial to general health, it likely isn't going to have much of a noticeable healing effect on your body.

-This is the reason why most nutritionists, doctors, and holistic professionals recommend high quality curcumin extract supplements as the best way to use turmeric for health support.
+This is the reason why most nutritionists, doctors, and holistic professionals recommend high-quality curcumin extract supplements, like our Turmeric Complex, if you're going to use turmeric for health support.

-A good quality turmeric supplement will be targeted specifically for its potent anti-inflammatory and antioxidant abilities by using high amounts of curcumin extract and piperine (found in black pepper) to improve absorption and bioavailability, since turmeric is not easily absorbed by the body.
+A high-quality turmeric supplement will be highly concentrated and targeted specifically for its potent wellness-boosting abilities by using high amounts of curcumin extract and piperine (found in black pepper) to improve absorption and bioavailability, since turmeric is not easily absorbed by the body.

-Certain patented black pepper extracts, like the BioPerine formula in our Turmeric Complex, can increase curcumin absorption in your body by up to 2000%.
+Certain patented black pepper extracts, like the BioPerine formula we use in our Turmeric Complex, can increase curcumin absorption in your body by up to 2000%.

 But be sure to watch out for cheap turmeric supplements with misleading labels, questionable ingredient sourcing, and those lacking strict third party testing.
 Testing is incredibly important, as poorly sourced turmeric could have traces of heavy metals or other contaminants.
-In other words, not all turmeric supplements are created equally!
+In other words, not all turmeric supplements are created equally when it comes to safety and purity.

-Turmeric takes time to take effect in the body and may be different for each individual.
-It could take weeks or even months!
-Remaining consistent and patient, and consulting with your healthcare provider is always the best way to go.
+Turmeric has shown some promising results, but it does take time to take effect in the body and may be different for each individual.
+Remaining consistent and patient, and consulting with your healthcare provider on best methods, is always the best way to go.

 Here are just some of the reasons why we can't get enough of this golden superfood...